watem-sedem/watem-sedem/docs/routing.rst

 The flow and sediment routing is based on a multiple flow direction algorithm implemented on a fixed grid.
-Specifically, the algorithm makes use of the height profile and definition of land cover to define flow from a source pixel to one or two target pixels.
-It is important to note that the multi-flow routing algorithm developed for CN-WS is an algorithm adjusted to the context of erosion and agriculture.
+Specifically, the algorithm makes use of the height profile and definition of land cover to define flow from a source pixel to one or two target pixel(s).

 The flow routing varies a function of the difference in height between source and **potential** target pixels, and the **land cover** in the source